Often struggling for cash? Stretch your salary by cutting out these unnecessary purchases and expenses.

 Wasted food costs the average household £470 a year – and families with children £700 a year.

 There are three ways to avoid waste.
-First is planning: make a list of meals for the week before you go shopping.
+The first is planning: make a list of meals for the week before you go shopping.

 Finally there’s vigilance: halfway through the week, revisit your fridge.
 If you’ve failed to eat what you thought, this is the time to start freezing.